cacttus/BR2/project/devlog.md

 *3/4/20*

+* Big changes today.
 * Undid the previous changes and added /bottle/ back to the solution (better than reintegrating all of it).
 * Commenting out the BottleRoom main class CPP.
 Most of this will be moved to scene and such.
+* **NOTE WE UNDID THE ASYNC LOGGER WITH THE REFRESH** Reimplement Async logger (we need it now).
 * We will make PhysicsWorld be referenced by World25 instead of being inherited.
 * Renamed BottleRoom -> BottleScript.
 	* Scene will still create the base PhysicsManager
 * Replaced many math functions with STL math functions in MathHeader using a define flag to turn them on/off
 	* TODO: Test and make sure the STL matches what was there before.
+* Component -> AddedToNode must only be called when the Scene is rooted to Window, and it is attached to Scene.
+* Implemented GameUi (despite us not needing it right now)
+* Fixed the Node initialization/ adding issue.
+Now all Components and Nodse initialize themselves ONLY when we attach Scene to Window.
+* Fixed UiElement->getPicker
+* Fixed the Mob -> Mbi converter.
+	* Fixed error in TextDataFile that had broken the Mob Converter.
+	* Mob->Mbi convert correctly now.
+* Commented out GameUi - it was just too much for right now.
+* PhysicsNode::attachChild needs to be moved to after root attachment.
+Currently there is a bug where adding a point light to the hover box throws an exception, since the physics manager is not found.
+This is because it's trying to run its start code when it is not rooted to the window, or even the Scene.

 *3/3/20*